Times of contemplation, concentration and application well spent.

 Biography:

 After 26 years of practicing traditional upholstery and, to a lesser extent, cane and rush work I set off, at the end of 2012, to extend my knowledge and skills of fine furniture making .
 This eventually led me to Inside Passage School of Fine Cabinetmaking on the Sunshine Coast of British Columbia, a small school with an all encompassing, immersive method of teaching.
-It proved to be a revelatory experience!
+The introduction to grain orientation and manipulation (grain graphics) proved to be a revelatory experience and has informed my work since.

-My work is much influence by my time there and, particularly, by the philosophy of James Krenov which lies at the heart of the school's curriculum.
-Machining is used as an initial milling process to thickness and shape the component parts, and to take some of the slog out of the work.
-Thereafter, reliance is on super sharp hand tools to achieve fine fitting joinery and final surfaces before applying natural finishing coats.
+My work is particularly influenced by my time there and, as well as grain graphics, by the philosophy of James Krenov which lies at the heart of the school's curriculum.
+I use workshop machines (bandsaw, planer/thicknesser) in the initial milling process to bring component parts to dimension and to take some of the slog out of the work.
+Thereafter, reliance is on super sharp hand tools to achieve fine fitting joinery, to shape and to achieve final surfaces before applying finishing coats.
 Sanding has become unnecessary, which has led to a cleaner and healthier working environment.